Last Updated on September 30, 2021 by Maggie McKneely

 Massanutten Resort is well-known for being a premier ski area (partly because they’ve mastered the art of creating their own snow – this is Virginia after all, and our winters are unreliable!)
 But Massanutten truly is a four-season resort, with a wide variety of activities all year long.

 October is an amazing time of year to visit the Shenandoah Valley because it’s peak leaf-viewing season.
-And Massanutten offers plenty of opportunities to take advantage of this.
+And all of the Massanutten Resort activites offer plenty of opportunities to take advantage of this.

 For example: even though there’s no snow on the ground, you can take a scenic ski chairlift ride to the top of the mountain!
 As someone who doesn’t enjoy skiing, this was so much more relaxing without worrying about how to get off the lift with two pieces of wood attached to your feet.
 All we had to do was sit there and take in the beautiful landscape.